-- Film title or name as seen in the Film or Digital Notes section of the catalog entry for the specific film that you want.
+- Film title or name as you see it in the Film/Digital Notes section of the catalog entry for the specific film that you want.

 Keep these things in mind during the process:

-- We may not be able to scan and publish some films online due to contractual or other legal restrictions.
+- In some cases, we are unable to scan and publish some films online due to contractual or other legal restrictions.
 We are working on solutions to make these images available in the future.

-- Requests are processed in the order we receive them.
+- We process requests in the order we receive them.

 - We cannot provide an estimate for when a film will be digitized.